 Freshwater Fishing Area Restrictions

 - FLY FISHING ONLY: The following waters are restricted to the use of artificial flies, a conventional fly rod, and a single action reel: Deep Pond (Arcadia), Exeter; A.L.
 Mowry Pond, Smithfield; Upper Rochambeau Pond, Lincoln.

 - CHILDREN ONLY: The following waters are restricted to fishing by persons fourteen (14) years of age or younger: Frosty Hollow Pond, Exeter; Lapham Pond, Burrillville; Scott Evans Memorial Pond (Biscuit City), S. Kingstown; Seidel’s Pond, Cranston; Silvy’s Pond, Cumberland; Lloyd Keeney Pond, Hopkinton, from the 2nd Saturday in April through Memorial Day only.
-For the first two (2) days of the season (April 10th & 11th): Cass Pond in Woonsocket, Slater Park Pond in Pawtucket and Ponderosa Park Pond in Little Compton are restricted to children only.
+For the first two (2) days of the season April 9th & 10th) the following ponds are restricted to persons fourteen (14) years of age or younger: Cass Pond in Woonsocket, Geneva Pond and Brook in North Providence, Slater Park Pond in Pawtucket and Ponderosa Park Pond in Little Compton.

 - No person shall land, catch, take or attempt to catch or take any alewives (Alosa pseudoharengus) or blueback herring (Alosa aestivalis) from any fresh waters or marine waters of the State of Rhode Island.
 Possession of any alewives or blueback herring, at any time, is prohibited and shall be evidence, prima facie, that said herring was taken in violation of this regulation.

 - No person shall erect any artificial obstruction to fish passage in any stream or in any way alter the natural stream bottom to hinder the passage of fish.